-VII.
+IX.
 DISCUSSION OF THE METHODOLOGY

-We are conducting this administrative review of the order in accordance with section 751(a) of the Tariff Act of 1930, as amended (the Act) and 19 CFR 351.213.
+We are conducting this administrative review of the order in accordance with section 751(a) of the Act and 19 CFR 351.213.

 A. Comparisons to Normal Value

 Pursuant to section 773(a) of the Act and 19 CFR 351.414(c)(1) and (d), in order to determine whether the respondents' sales of the subject merchandise from Taiwan in the United States were made at less than NV, Commerce compared the export price (EP) and/or the constructed export price (CEP) to NV as described in the "Export Price and Constructed Export Price" and "Normal Value" sections of this memorandum.